If you want to learn about international shipping to Canada, you’ve come to the right place.

 Most airlines will include one checked bag at no extra cost on long-haul flights.
-However, if you’re looking to bring extra clothes or belongings, or bulky items like skis, you should research your options for international shipping to Canada.
+However, if you’re looking to bring extra clothes or bulky items, you may considering shipping these items to Canada.

-Moving2Canada has teamed up with Send My Bag to offer our readers an exclusive 5% discount.
-This will allow you to arrange international shipping to Canada or elsewhere at the cheapest rate.
+Moving2Canada has also teamed up with Send My Bag to offer our readers an exclusive 5% discount.
+This will allow you to arrange shipping to Canada at the cheapest rate.
 They can even pick up your belongings from your home.

 There are other providers, if you’re interested.
 Victoria Janssens has offered her experiences in international shipping to Canada, from Vancouver back to Europe.
 She writes: